tyanthony/burger-builder/README.md

 ### About this app

 This web-app is a product of the Udemy course [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/react-the-complete-guide-incl-redux/).
-The class walks though the various aspects of building a web app and walks through building a working app that is then deployed.
+The class covers the various aspects of building a web app with React and walks through building a working app that is then deployed.
 The app is also mobile and desktop friendly

 In this app you can login and out, build a burger, place an order and view your orders.